Support Services

 Success Stories

-Jasmine’s Story
+Valdavia’s Story

 • Antonio Craig first came to the career center seeking employment and housing.
 The CCDC staff provided individualized job interview preparation and basic computer training.
 An updated resume and assessment of his transferable skills assisted Mr. Craig in securing a temporary position.
 After successful completion of this assignment, Mr. Craig continued to seek employment with the help of the CCDC staff.
 Mr. Craig was hired, began working, and continued to seek a second job to secure permanent housing.
 He secured a second job and reached his goal of moving into his own apartment.
 With the guidance of the CCDC staff, he was able to remain focused and consistent in his job search and reach his goals.